- U.S. District Court, Western, Eastern, Northern and Southern Districts of Texas

-- In 2015 - Member of team that represents a motorist who sustained serious and permanent injuries, including paraplegia, when the motorist’s Nissan Titan truck rolled over during the course of driving along a roadway that was under construction, where the roadway surface had been excavated with a drop-off into dirt and/or gravel.
-Plaintiff has asserted negligence claims against the roadway contractor, SMC Builders, Inc., and the Texas Department of Transportation, and has asserted design, manufacturing, marketing, stability, handling, instruction, and warning product defect claims against Nissan.
-The suit is presently pending in state district court in Travis County,Texas.
+- In 2015 - Member of team that represented a motorist who sustained serious and permanent injuries, including paraplegia, when the motorist’s Nissan Titan truck rolled over during the course of driving along a roadway that was under construction, where the roadway surface had been excavated with a drop-off into dirt and/or gravel.
+Plaintiff asserted negligence claims against the roadway contractor, SMC Builders, Inc., and the Texas Department of Transportation, and asserted design, manufacturing, marketing, stability, handling, instruction, and warning product defect claims against Nissan.
+Confidential settlement.

 - In 2017 received a $39.95 million jury verdict in behalf of the widow and children of a Houston firefighter, killed in a bike accident with a landscaping company trailer.

 - In 2019 the family of a 2-year-old girl injured at a Houston Astros game retained Mr. Mithoff for consultation with the baseball team concerning fan safety and netting.
 By the end of 2019, all Major League Baseball teams agreed to install nets to protect fans at the games.
 He appeared on the NBC Today Show, and also had extensive national and international coverage, including The New York Times and Washington Post.

 Mr. Mithoff won the first case to establish a defect in silicone breast implants in a landmark decision in 1977, and he and his firm in recent years have recovered millions for clients in breast implant litigation.